zouppen/pisstv/README.md

 `sudo apt-get install build-essential libgd libmagic`

-After that, type `make pisstvpp` in the directory where PiSSTV resides in.
+After that, type `make pisstv` in the directory where PiSSTV resides in.

 ## Usage